ifo/old-redlua.com/posts/2015-01-19-url-shortening-in-haskell-with-scotty-and-lucid.markdown

 Now if you shorten some urls and go to `localhost:3000/list`, you'll see the number that corresponds to each shortened url.

 Since we have this new url list, lets change our post page to redirect to it, so we can see the new urls as we shorten them.
-Remove the last line of the post, and replace it with:
+Remove the last line of the `post` route, and replace it with:
 ```
 redirect "/list"
 ```